-Admission to graduate programs is granted for one academic year at a time.
 Every student pursuing work for a degree, whether or not currently in residence, must register at the beginning of each term.
 All Sociology graduate students will be evaluated by the Graduate Committee, with input from the Sociology faculty at large, each spring.
 Before this evaluation, each student must complete a self-assessment, which will be included as part of the evaluation discussion.
 At this evaluation the records of all graduate students will be carefully reviewed with reference to timely completion of course work and requirements, quality of work, and teaching.
+Continued enrollment is contingent upon satisfactory completion of academic standards and milestones.

-For students whose records are deemed insufficient, the Department can act up to and including requiring leaves of absence or withdrawal from the program.
+For students whose records are deemed insufficient, the Department can act up to and including requiring withdrawal from the program.